Slip and Fall Accidents

 Slip and fall accidents are a common type of injury claim.
 Although senior citizens may be particularly at risk because of balance issues and fragile physical conditions, anyone can be the victim of a slip and fall accident because of the negligence of a property owner.
-If you were injured in a slip and fall accident, do not hesitate to contact one of our Toronto personal injury lawyers at Affinity Law.
+If you were injured in a slip and fall accident, do not hesitate to contact one of our Mississauga personal injury lawyers at Affinity Law.

 Injuries from slips and falls can be minor to extremely serious.
 These can include: